Bearsden

-Bearsden was ranked the seventh-wealthiest area in Britain in a 2005 survey, and has the least social housing of any town in Scotland.
+Bearsden (/bɛərzˈdɛn/ bairz-DEN) is an affluent town in East Dunbartonshire, Scotland, on the northwestern fringe of Greater Glasgow, approximately 6 mi from the city centre.

 The Roman Antonine Wall runs through the town, and the remains of a military bath house can be seen near the town centre.
-In 1649, the first New Kilpatrick parish church was built, which became the centre of administration for the area.
-The town's official Gaelic name Cille Phàdraig Ùr (meaning "new church of Patrick") reflects the name of the parish.
-By the early 20th century, a town had grown, with large townhouses, primarily occupied by wealthy commuter business workers.
+The current settlement began in the 17th century as the kirkton of the parish of New Kilpatrick, and when a railway connection to Glasgow was constructed in 1863, it developed into an affluent suburb of the city.

-Further development of more affordable housing has increased the population of the town to approximately 28,000.
-Formerly a burgh, the town now has local government being the responsibility of East Dunbartonshire Council, but until 2011, the council had some departmental offices at Boclair House in Bearsden.
+By 2020, it had an estimated population of 28,470.

 History

 Roman

 The first known settlement on the site of present-day Bearsden was a 2+1/2 acre Roman fort in the second century AD.
 Between 142 and 144 AD, under Emperor Antoninus Pius, the Romans built a stone and turf fortification, called the Antonine Wall, between the Firth of Clyde and the Firth of Forth.
 They also built the Military Way, a road that ran parallel, to the south of the wall.
 The fort was positioned at the intersection of the Military Way, and the north–south road between Glasgow and Loch Lomond.
 A video reconstruction of the site has been produced.
 In 164 AD, after only 20 years, the Romans withdrew to Hadrian's Wall.

 Little of the fort remains today.
 However, close to the fort was a Roman bath-house, built in approximately 142–143 AD.
 The bath-house's remains were discovered by builders digging foundations for a housing development in 1973.
-The site was donated to the government, and today the remains lie, well-preserved, 150 m from the town centre.
+The site was donated to the nation, and today the remains lie, well-preserved, 150 m from the town centre.
 Two further stretches of the Antonine Wall's stone base can be seen in the New Kilpatrick Cemetery on Boclair Road.